felixs8/vibe-coding-template/project-management/guidelines.md

 - A history of tasks completed so far.

 The current architecture is updated incrementally, task by task.

+### Definition of Done in Detail

+The definition of done artifact describes **what it means for work to be finished**.
+It sets the quality standard for tasks.

+Examples of items that may be included:

+- The project builds without errors.
+- The acceptance criteria for the task are fulfilled.
+- All automated tests pass, including those from previous tasks.
+- The documentation artifact is updated.

+The definition of done may change as the team gains experience, but it always functions as the common bar for completion.

 ### Tasks in Detail